Mastercard-Gateway/gateway-java-sample-code/CERT_AUTH.md

 4. Pass the keystore information and the certificate hostname as VM options and environment variables.

-NOTE: The following parameters are required for certificate authentication: keystore path, keystore password, merchant ID, gateway base URL, and gateway certificate host URL.
+NOTE: The following parameters are required for certificate authentication: keystore path, keystore password, merchant ID, gateway base URL, currency, and gateway certificate host URL.

 #### VM options:
 -Djavax.net.ssl.keyStore - Path to the PKCS12 file you created <br>